How many times have you heard someone say they want to make a better world?

 Reprinted with permisison of Prager University.

 Dennis Prager is a best-selling author, columnist and nationally syndicated radio talk show host based in Los Angeles and heard on 150 stations across the country.
-He is the author of The Ten Commandments: Still the Best Moral Code, Why the Jews: The Reason for Antisemitism, co-written with Joseph Telushkin; Happiness Is A Serious Problem: A Human Nature Repair Manual; Think A Second Time; and The Nine Questions People Ask About Judaism, also co-written with Joseph Telushkin.
+He is the author of The Rational Bible: Exodus, The Ten Commandments: Still the Best Moral Code, Why the Jews: The Reason for Antisemitism, co-written with Joseph Telushkin; Happiness Is A Serious Problem: A Human Nature Repair Manual; Think A Second Time; and The Nine Questions People Ask About Judaism, also co-written with Joseph Telushkin.
 The Nine Questions is the most widely used introduction to Judaism in the world and is still a best-seller in paperback over 20 years after its release.Copyright © 2017 Prager University

 back to top